AmirBourry/BIS_unimi/README.md

 # BIS_unimi
-Business Information System Project for UniMi
+Project for "Business Information Systems" class in the University of Milan.